tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/notes/reflections.md

 * Curriculum Management Tool
 * Volunteer Coordination
 * Hotel Accessibility Review Site
+* an exercise where they close a Github issue from the command line.

 Potential Rails approach for next time (I HAVE A BETTER ONE NOW):